 If you are unable to obtain home indemnity insurance you cannot sell the property within the seven year period.

 It is an offence to obtain another building licence or permit to construct your principal place of residence within six years from a building licence or permit being issued for the purpose of constructing your own home and for which no home indemnity insurance was required.

-To construct a second principal place of residence within the six year period you must first obtain written permission from the Minister for Commerce granting exemption.
+To construct a second principal place of residence within the six year period you must first obtain written permission from the Minister for Mines, Industry Regulation and Safety granting exemption.

-Application to the Minister for Commerce for an exemption
+Application to the Minister for Mines, Industry Regulation and Safety for an exemption

 For approval to obtain another building permit without the requirement for home indemnity insurance OR to sell your principal place of residence within three years, applicants must lodge a statutory declaration and satisfy the Minister that:

 - a change of circumstances has occurred; and